 Based on the over 2,000-year-old original description of the establishment of mindfulness, the Buddhist Satipaṭṭhāna Sutta, in this course you will delve into the origins of mindfulness, some of the most meaningful and profound applications of mindfulness, and how this ancient fundamental wisdom can raise the quality radically in today's hectic modern life.
 Satipaṭṭhāna is originally described as being the 1st essential step on the path to final "awakening", and further described as being a practice followed daily until reaching the ultimate state of enlightenment (if such exists).
 Today this wisdom enriches us with a very compelling instruction manual on how the human mind works and how we can strengthen it, make it flexible and a useful powerful tool for increasing mental capacity.
 An indispensable mental craft when we want to take decisive responsibility for the quality of our lives.

-The purpose of the course, based on a theoretical, historical, practical and scientific basis, is to learn and train you to be able to identify the mental mechanisms that precede the way you perceive your thoughts, feelings and bodily sensations.
+The purpose The purpose of the course, based on a theoretical, historical, practical and scientific basis, is to learn and train you to be able to identify the mental mechanisms that precede the way you perceive your thoughts, feelings and bodily sensations.
 Next, you will learn to train and use the psychological tools that the Buddha instructed, so that you can control which thoughts and emotions are allowed to fill at any time, and how you can increase the quality of your life through conscious action.

-Among other things, you will learn how the study and practice of original mindfulness forms the foundation for areas such as being yourself and others with compassion when life is hard, how you can influence your physical and mental health, how you constantly create your life and your future via ethics and karma (action), how the true nature of the mind gives us potential mental freedom, how wisdom can constantly regulate the balance in our lives, how concentration creates calmness in body and mind and increases mental capacity and finally my not at least, how modern research and science, more than 2,000 years later, supports the Buddha's teachings about the mind, its true nature, and how it creates the basis for all of our perceived reality, and thereby the quality of our lives.
+The learning Among other things, you will learn how the study and practice of original mindfulness forms the foundation for areas such as being yourself and others with compassion when life is hard, how you can influence your physical and mental health, how you constantly create your life and your future via ethics and karma (action), how the true nature of the mind gives us potential mental freedom, how wisdom can constantly regulate the balance in our lives, how concentration creates calmness in body and mind and increases mental capacity and finally my not at least, how modern research and science, more than 2,000 years later, supports the Buddha's teachings about the mind, its true nature, and how it creates the basis for all of our perceived reality, and thereby the quality of our lives.